 17. Opening up early ticket sales for next year

 20. Thanking all your staff, vendors, caterers and exhibitors

 This is why most companies turn to corporate event management companies for their professional services.

 If you’re organising a corporate event and would like some expert support and guidance, contact us at What An Event today.
-As leading conference and event organisers and party planners we’re ready to help you.
+As leading conference and event organisers and party planners in the UK, we’re ready to help you.